d3/d3-scale/README.md

 s.invert(426.66666666666667); // 50
 ```

-The invert method is only supported if the output [range](#linear_range) is numeric, and will return undefined if the range is non-numeric (such as colors, strings or objects).
+The invert method is only supported if the [range](#linear_range) is numeric, and will return undefined if the range is non-numeric (such as colors, strings or objects).
 For a valid value *y* in the range, <i>linear</i>(<i>linear</i>.invert(<i>y</i>)) equals *y*; similarly, for a valid value *x* in the domain, <i>linear</i>.invert(<i>linear</i>(<i>x</i>)) equals *x*.
 The invert method is useful for interaction, say to determine the value in the domain that corresponds to the pixel location under the mouse.

 <a name="linear_domain" href="#linear_domain">#</a> <i>linear</i>.<b>domain</b>([<i>domain</i>])

 If *domain* is specified, sets the scale’s domain to the specified array of numbers.
 The array must contain two or more numbers; if the elements in the given array are not numbers, they will be coerced to numbers.
 A linear scale can be used to encode types such as [dates](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date) that can be converted to numbers; however, it is often more convenient to use [time scale](https://github.com/d3/d3-scale-time) for dates.
 If *domain* is not specified, returns the scale’s current domain.

 Although linear scales typically have only two values in their domain, you can specify more than two values for a “polylinear” scale.
-In this case, there should be an equivalent number of values in the output [range](#linear_range).
+In this case, there should be an equivalent number of values in the [range](#linear_range).
 A polylinear scale represents multiple piecewise linear scales that divide a continuous domain and range.
 For example, to create a diverging color scale that interpolates between white and red for negative values, and white and green for positive values, say:

 ```js
 var s = linear().domain([-1, 0, 1]).range(["red", "white", "green"]);